Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenXR.md

 driver to optimize for the best precision/reliability/performance
 tradeoff on all the runtimes where such a tradeoff is required.

+As mentioned here, in "help [PsychVRHMD](PsychVRHMD)" and our "help [OpenXR](OpenXR)" overview
+and setup instructions, currently no standard [OpenXR](OpenXR) implementation with
+reliable and trustworthy timestamping exists.
+Proper enhancements to
+[OpenXR](OpenXR) will need to be done in the future.
+Right now, as of Psychtoolbox
+3.0.19.1, we have a hacky solution for a subset of Linux users, called
+"Monado metrics timestamping hack".
+It goes as follows:

+If you need reliable timestamping, the only solution right now is to use
+Linux + a modified version of Monado + a modified version of Mesa + an
+AMD or Intel gpu of sufficient performance + a VR HMD supported by Monado
+on Linux.
+Contact our paid support "help [PsychPaidSupportAndServices](PsychPaidSupportAndServices)" for
+help in setting up this feature and getting suitable modified Monado and
+Mesa drivers.
+Once everything is installed on the hardware and software
+side, the following steps need to be taken at the start of each
+experiment session to enable the special Monado metrics timestamping hack
+for trustworthy timestamping at the price of lowered performance:

+    1. Create a Linux fifo pipe file, e.g., in a terminal type
+       "sudo mkfifo /usr/local/framequeue.protobuf"
+       You can choose any file path and name instead of
+       /usr/local/framequeue.protobuf but it makes sense to choose a
+       directory which is under your users control, not a temporary
+       directory, unless you want to repeat step 1 after each system
+       reboot.
+In steps 2 and 3 you must path the same path/filename to
+       both monado-service and Octave/Matlab via the XRT\_METRICS\_FILE
+       environment variable.

+    2. Start monado-service and use the created fifo file as output file
+       for the metrics log, e.g., in a terminal window via

+       "XRT\_METRICS\_FILE=/usr/local/framequeue.protobuf monado-service"

+       This will launch the monado-service [OpenXR](OpenXR) compositor, enable its
+       metrics logging into the fifo, and block its startup until the
+       Psychtoolbox XR work session is started.

+    3. Start a PTB session, also with XRT\_METRICS\_FILE environment variable
+       specified to the same fifo file location during launch of Octave or
+       Matlab, e.g., in a terminal start Octave or Matlab via:

+       "XRT\_METRICS\_FILE=/usr/local/framequeue.protobuf octave --gui" or
+       "XRT\_METRICS\_FILE=/usr/local/framequeue.protobuf matlab"

+       Once the [PsychOpenXR](PsychOpenXR) driver has detected that a Monado XR server is
+       running, and that the fifo file exists and is accessible, it opens
+       that fifo for read access, which will let monado-service fully start
+       up and get ready to serve [OpenXR](OpenXR) clients.
+Your Psychtoolbox session
+       should then work with trustworthy timestamps, but at potentially
+       significantly reduced performance, e.g., a framerate of only half
+       or a third of the refresh rate of your VR HMD display.

 'basicQuality' defines the basic tradeoff between quality and required
 computational power.
 A setting of 0 gives lowest quality, but with the